ktaylor63/southeast/site/content/news/fox-friends-story-about-steps-to-protect-endangered-dusky-gopher-frog-misses-the-mark.md

     caption: 'Mississippi gopher frog.
 Photo by John A. Tupy, Western Carolina University.'
 tags:
     - 'Critical Habitat'
-    - 'Dusky gopher frog'
+    - 'Dusky Gopher Frog'
-    - Mississippi
     - Lafayette
     - Louisiana
-updated: 'October 20th, 2016'
+    - Mississippi
+updated: 'June 5th, 2017'
 ---

 On Monday, June 18th, Fox & Friends [broadcast a story](http://video.foxnews.com/v/1694640237001/frog-fight-landowner-disputes-frog-habitat-on-his-land/?playlist_id=87937) about the U.S. Fish and Wildlife Service’s designation of critical habitat for the dusky gopher frog.
 The gopher frog is protected under the Endangered Species Act and is listed as endangered.
 The agency’s action designates 6,477 acres across four counties in Mississippi and one parish in Louisiana.

 The story focused on one private landowner who owns 45,000 acres in St. Tammany Parrish.
 The proposed designation would include 1,544 acres the total acreage he owns.
 It contained significant factual inaccuracies by the host and its guest related to the law and the designation’s impact.

 The Service released the final designation and its economic analysis the week of June 11th.
-For additional information please review the critical habitat designation: http://www.fws.gov/southeast/news/2012/032.html.
+For additional information please [review the critical habitat designation](/news/2012/06/us-fish-and-wildlife-service-announces-critical-habitat-designation-for-dusky-gopher-frog).

+{{< youtube HSN74a9i0Dk >}}

 **Steve Doocy, _Fox & Friends_: “Our next guest says it (critical habitat) could cost him over $30 million….”**